Jeremy Skibicki charged with 4 counts of first-degree murder of Indigenous women in Winnipeg

 None of the charges against Skibicki have been tested in court.

-At the news conference, police displayed photos of a black, bomber-style parka with faux fur trim they said was similar to one the fourth victim was wearing.
-The inside lining is patterned with black and white stripes, the words “baby phat”, and a cat-like logo.
+At the news conference at their downtown headquarters, police displayed photos of a black, bomber-style parka with faux fur trim they said was similar to one the unidentified woman was wearing.

-The outside of a jacket that Winnipeg police say is connected to the homicide of an as-yet-unidentified Indigenous woman.
+The outside of a jacket Winnipeg police say is connected to the homicide of an as-yet-unidentified Indigenous woman.
 Photo: Supplied

-Mayor Scott Gillingham also attended the news conference.
+Winnipeg Mayor Scott Gillingham also attended the news conference.

 “We have no information to suggest there will be anyone else involved,” Pike told reporters.